Here are 8 Reasons Your Conversion Rates Are So Low

 #4.
 You Are Not Remarketing

-Remarketing is a form of Conversion Rate Optimization (CRO) technique where a subsequent marketing strategy is used to persuade prospects who fail to convert at the first instance.
-This method is highly effective if a user shows interest, but they failed to act as expected.
-Remarketing can be done using Ads, follow-up content, and many other methods.
-However, this CRO method works best when you have a way to contact the prospect or accept cookies from your website.
+Remarketing is a Conversion Rate Optimization (CRO) technique in which a subsequent marketing strategy is used to persuade prospects who fail to convert in the first place.
+This method is highly effective if a user shows interest but fails to act as expected.
+Remarketing can be done using Ads, follow-up content, and many other techniques.
+However, this CRO method works best when you can contact the prospect or accept cookies from your website.

 #5.
 The Website’s User Interface is Not Friendly

-Website design has a huge impact on conversion rates.
-Given that User Interface (UI) is an essential element of web design, you need to ensure that it’s intuitive, simple, direct, and aesthetic.
+Website design has a significant impact on conversion rates.
+Given that User Interface (UI) is an essential element of web design, you must ensure that it’s intuitive, simple, direct, and aesthetic.
 In other words, you should aim to make web visitor’s jobs seamless and enjoyable.
 That’s how they stay on the website and get converted effortlessly.
-If your website’s UI is not inviting, the visitor will get frustrated and look elsewhere.
+Visitors will get frustrated and look elsewhere if your website’s UI is not inviting.

 #6.
 Website’s Loading Speed Is Low

 If your website takes more than 3 seconds to load resources to a user, they will most likely leave the site.
-In essence, the slower the website loads, the higher the probability of losing the user’s patience.
+The slower the website loads, the higher the probability of losing the user’s patience.
 There are many reasons websites why websites take longer to load.
 Here are performance enhancements to improve your website speed.
-So, if you are trying to get a user to download a free template, make sure the process is fast and seamless.
+So, if you want a user to download a free template, ensure the process is fast and seamless.

 #7.
 Your Website Is Not Optimized for Mobile

 You have heard or read it this time and again — mobile-friendly websites are the future.
 Based on the current trends, this is accurate.
 Your ideal customer is visiting your website using their smartphone.
-If the website is incompatible or unresponsive, they will leave, contributing to low conversion rates.
-Mobile-friendliness means that the website can be easily accessed and used on the go on devices like iPads and smartphones.
-Reach out to a professional web designer to help you make your website mobile responsive.
+They will leave if the website is incompatible or unresponsive, contributing to low conversion rates.
+Mobile-friendliness means the website can be easily accessed and used on iPads and smartphones.
+Contact a professional web designer to help you make your website mobile responsive.

 #8.
 The Copywriting Is Off

 Copywriting is an essential factor that contributes to the conversion rate.
-You might have the perfect solution to solve a prospect’s problem, but if you can’t convince them, they’re gone.
+You might have the perfect solution to a prospect’s problem, but they’re gone if you can’t convince them.
 This is where excellent copywriting comes in.
-Copy that doesn’t apply formulas like Pain-Agitate-Solution and AIDA will struggle to persuade or drive customers from point A to B. Good copywriting will also make sure your website ranks on search engines to promote discovery and web dominance.
+Copy that doesn’t apply formulas like Pain-Agitate-Solution and AIDA will struggle to persuade or drive customers from point A to B. Good copywriting will ensure your website ranks on search engines to promote discovery and web dominance.

 Conclusion

-Getting a fair ROI from websites requires a good conversion rate.
-This, as you have seen, is not easy to achieve without putting in a great deal of effort.
+Getting a fair ROI from websites requires a reasonable conversion rate.
+As you have seen, this isn’t easy to achieve without much effort.
 Conversion rate optimization addresses most of the points we have discussed above.
-Even so, don’t rush into changing and tweaking things and expect overnight success.
+Don’t rush into changing and tweaking things, and expect overnight success.
 Instead, outline strategies for improving conversion rates and roll them out gradually.
-Ultimately, you will see the rates go up, and your business getting back on track.
+Ultimately, you will see the rates increase, and your business gets back on track.